Paris in October: recommendations and tips for enjoying the city

 And what does this have to do with the month of October, you ask?
 Well, it was in this same month but in 1793 when Marie Antoinette was executed in the square now known as the Place de la Concorde.
 In the Conciergerie is preserved the dungeon where she spent her last days now converted into a chapel and samples of guillotines as the one used in the execution of the queen and that was one of the key points of the French Revolution.

-8. Enjoy the spectacle of the fountains in Versailles
+8. Enjoy the spectacle of the fountains at Versailles

 Autumn gives us one of the most photogenic postcards of the year to visit the gardens and parks of Paris.
 Being the gardens of the Palace of Versailles one of the most beautiful.
 In the gardens of the palace there are more than 50 fountains of mythological theme and that serve as a lure for visitors, since from May to October there is a night show of light and music.